abhiwand/atk/api-doc/src/main/resources/python/frame/bin_column_equal_width.rst

        55                 3
        89                 4

-The function returns a list of 6 cutoff values that define the edges of each bin.
+The method returns a list of 6 cutoff values that define the edges of each bin.
 Note that difference between the cutoff values is constant:

 .. code::